imtiaza1/kind_heart_charity/README.md

 # ❤️ Kind Heart Charity - Website Clone

 ## 📝 Description
-**Kind Heart Charity** is a frontend project created as a clone of an existing charity website.
-The purpose of this project is to practice and demonstrate frontend development skills using HTML, CSS, and JavaScript.
+**Kind Heart Charity** is a frontend project that I created based on an existing charity website I found online.
+I recreated it from scratch to practice and demonstrate my frontend development skills using **HTML**, **CSS**, and **JavaScript**.
 The website is designed to provide information about the charity, allow users to donate, and promote various charitable initiatives.

 This project was developed as a personal exercise to learn website design and frontend technologies, inspired by a random charity website.